rootflo/wavefront/README.md

   <hr />

-# What is Wavefront ?
+## What is Wavefront ?

 Wavefront AI is an open-source middleware platform designed to:
 - Seamlessly connect to any API, database or file storage system
 - Connect to any LLM or SLMs
 - Build AI-driven agents, workflows, and automations across enterprise by connecting to multiple data sources, knowledge bases, and services
-- Provide authentication, authorization, observability, monitoring & evaluation for to all agents & workflows
+- Provide authentication, authorization, observability, monitoring & evaluation for all agents & workflows

-# What people build with Wavefront ?
+## What people build with Wavefront ?
 - To build AI agents & workflows to audit, underwrite, supervise contact center, and automate business processes
 - To build knowledge bases & RAG ready applications for internal enterprise use
 - To build voice & conversational agents collections and sales usecases